euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

    JyNI

 Because of the complexity of the Python C-API, the task of developing JyNI revealed to be a true challenge.
-Especially the frequent use of macros lets the naive approach of directly delegating every C-API call to Jython fail.
+Especially the frequent occurrence of preprocessor macros in the public C-API allows for no naive approaches like directly delegating every C-API call to Jython.
 It turned out, that most built-in types need individual fixes, considerations and adjustments to allow seamless integration with Jython.

 There have been similar approaches for other Python implementations, namely [IRONCLAD]_ for IronPython and [CPYEXT]_ for PyPy.
-As far as we know, these suffer from equal difficulties as JyNI and also did not yet reach a satisfying compatibility level.
+As far as we know, these suffer from equal difficulties as JyNI and also did not yet reach a satisfying compatibility level for current Python versions.

 Another interesting work is NumPy4J [NP4J]_, which provides Java interfaces for NumPy by embedding the CPython interpreter.
 It features automatic conversion to Java-suitable types and thus allows easy integration with other Java frameworks.